 Self-cleaning slicker brushes are welcomed in most cases because it can be difficult to remove the fur otherwise.
 Some brushes have touch bristles that will poke at your fingers when you attempt to remove the fur.

 For most Persian cats, we recommend the Hepper Cat Brush.
-This brush can dig into a cat’s coat and remove much of the loose fur underneath.
-It is also one-click cleaning, which makes it easier to clean.
+This brush can easily run through a cat’s thick coat and remove much of the loose fur underneath.
+It is also one-click hair removal, which makes it easier to clean.
 It is comfortable to use and has a nice handle for preventing fatigue.

 We recommend purchasing the Burt’s Bees Double-Sided Cat Comb as well.
-This cheap comb is inexpensive, but it is great for spot-cleaning and removing dirt.
+This budget buy is inexpensive, but it is great for spot-cleaning and removing dirt.
 It can get rid of mats without hurting your cat too much.
 The double-sided comb makes it quite versatile, so you shouldn’t need another comb.